 - They will work to integrate themselves with employees and aim to develop a rapport and open communication with others.
 This can be as simple as taking an interest in others as individuals, rather than purely as another nameless cog in the organisation’s machine.

 - Successful, connected leaders will often encourage happiness and this rapport by rewarding individuals for their contributions to the business and their key goals.

 Dependability is partially synonymous with reliability.
-It is related to believability in the sense that this is all about following through on promises which one has made to individuals and reaching targets one has set for themselves and for others.
+It is related to believability in the sense that this is all about following through on promises that one has made to individuals and reaching targets one has set for themselves and for others.

 - Leaders who do as they say they will – who “walk the walk” – gain a reputation for consistency and trustworthiness.

 - To gain this reputation for dependability, leaders must be incredibly organised – with strict deadlines and standards, always meeting with people, responding to queries and fulfilling tasks in a timely fashion.

 - This dependability can be carried over to others – dependable leaders will also expect and inspire others to take responsibility for their actions and ensure that they are achieved within deadlines.

 Becoming a Trustworthy Leader